qlik-oss/picasso.js/docs/src/input/component-tooltip.md

 The placement strategy defines how the tooltip is positioned in relation to a set of nodes or a node.
 The built-in strategies all have a auto docking feature, such that if the tooltip doesn't fit inside its designated area, the docking position may be adjusted to a position where it does fit.
 Note that there may still be scenarioes where the tooltip doesn't fit, for example when the designated area just cannot fit the tooltip at all.

-### `pointer`
+There are 3 available strategies:

-The `pointer` strategy is the default and use the current pointer position to place the tooltip.
+* `pointer` - is the default and use the current pointer position to place the tooltip.

-### `bounds`

-The `bounds` strategy use the bounding rectangle of the first node.
+* `bounds` - use the bounding rectangle of the first node.
 Note the depending on the type of shape, the position of the tooltip may indicate that it's not over the visual area of the shape.

-### `slice`

-The `slice` strategy is built to work together with the `pie` component, such that the tooltip is placed at the arc of a slice.
+* `slice` - is built to work together with the `pie` component, such that the tooltip is placed at the arc of a slice.

 ### Example